alexanderzafirov/ddd/src/main/resources/chapter2.md

           like actors and models like the actor model of futures that help you model reactive non-blocking elements without computation writing low level code that uses threads and locks.

+### ADTs and Types

+1. Sum type
+We have a base abstraction that generalizes the model of _Currency_.
+And we have specialized subtypes that indicate the various types of currencies that we have in our system.
+Looking at the _Currency.scala_ file, we can say that in our model an instance of currency can be one of USD or AUD or EUR or INR.
+It can take strictly one of these values – we cannot have a currency that’s both a USD and an INR.
+So it’s an OR and in logic we represent OR by a plus.
+So we can say algebraically type Currency = USD + AUD + EUR + INR.

+So we have a new data type Currency.
+Can you figure out how many distinct values can be of type Currency?
+In terms of type theory we call this the number of inhabitants of the data type Currency.
+The answer here is 4 found by summing up the number of distinct values that the Currency data type can have.
+Yes, Currency is a **sum type**.

+2. Product type
+Yes, you are correct that an Account can be either a CheckingAccount or a SavingsAccount.
+Here’s another example of a sum type.
+But let’s now focus on what’s there within a specific instance of an Account.
+A CheckingAccount has a number, a name and a dateOfOpening – we have clubbed these attributes together and created a new data type out of it.
+We did that in order to assign some new semantics to this collection of data types.
+In the language of types we represent this as (String, String, Date) => CheckingAccount or more generally type CheckingAccount = String x String x Date.
+In simple terms, a CheckingAccount data type is the collection of all valid combinations of the tuple (String, String, Date), which is nothing but the Cartesian product of these 3 data types.
+Hence we call this a **product type**.
+So in this example we have Account as a sum type and each type of Account is a product type.

+Sum types and product types provide the necessary abstraction we need for structuring the various data of our domain model.
+While sum types let us model the variations within a particular data type, product types help cluster related data into a larger abstraction.